MikeyPPPPPPPP/automotive-2.0/README.md

 # Info

-The site just lets you stream basically any movie or show you want.
-I've done this on another site, but they fix bug, not really - they just made it harder also there selection was ... meh.
-This site is big and very popular with numerous UI/UX updates.
+The site lets you stream basically any movie or show you want for free.
+I've done this on another site, but they fix bug also there selection was ... meh.
+This site is very popular and has had numerous UI/UX updates.
 Theres a Cloudflare WAF along with a bunch of anti-dubugging techniques being used.
-Unfortunately for them, I learned that with enough effort and time - anything is possible, especially with code.
+Unfortunately for them, I've learned that with enough time and effort - anything is possible, especially with code.